Variable Studio Configurations

 -

-- Click the Add configuration input arrow and select Checkbox.
+- At the bottom of the Configuration panel, click the Add configuration input arrow and select Checkbox.

 - Add a Name for the input in the dialog that appears.